Install and use the HubSpot VS Code extension

 • In your browser, select the HubSpot account you want to authenticate, then click Continue with this account.

-• If you haven't generated an access key for your account yet:
+• If you haven't generated an access key for your account yet, select the permissions you need, then click Generate personal access key.

-• In the dialog box, click Open Visual Studio Code to navigate back to VS Code with your access key information.
+• In the dialog box, click Open Visual Studio Code to navigate back to VS Code.

 • You'll then be prompted to select whether this account should be set as the default account.
 Click Yes if you'd like CLI commands to interact with this account by default.
 You can change this at any time in the extension panel after authentication.